Mug-n-Bun

-Mug-n-Bun is a drive-in restaurant in Speedway, Indiana in Marion County, Indiana in the United States.
+Mug-n-Bun is a drive-in restaurant in Speedway, Indiana, United States.
 Founded in 1960, Mug-n-Bun is the oldest operating drive-in restaurant in Marion County.
 The drive-in also operates an onsite pizzeria behind the main restaurant.

 History

 Mug-n-Bun opened in 1956 as Frostop drive-in.
 In 1960, it became Mug-n-Bun.

 Mug-n-Bun is currently owned by Jay Watson, who bought it after he retired in 1998 from his career as an electrician.
 He bought the establishment for $1.2 million.
 The restaurant is generally profitable, averaging a five-digit profit annually.
 The majority of profits go back into property upkeep.
 In 2009, the restaurant generated $870,000 in income and $22,000 in profit.

 Customers can eat in their cars, on the restaurant patio, or in the dining room.
 Customers also order food to go directly from servers.
 To order food in their cars from a carhop, customers drive their cars into a parking spot, turn off their cars, and turn on their car lights.
 Servers do not respond to honking.
 Customers that sit on the restaurant patio push a button at their table to place their order.

 When Watson bought the restaurant, it was not open during the coldest winter months.
 He decided to renovate an adjacent property into a dining room for guests during the hottest and coldest days of the year.
 The renovation, which Watson completed himself, cost $60,000.
 Despite being a popular restaurant to visit during Indianapolis 500 race festivities, it is closed on the day of the race.

 The restaurant was cash only for 50 years.
 In January 2010, Mug-n-Bun began accepting credit and debit cards.
 This increased sales by 10%.
 Servers must be tipped in cash or by Venmo or Cash App.

 During the COVID-19 shutdown, Mug-n-Bun continued to offer carhop service as an essential business.
 Staff members wore face masks, no longer offered beverage refills, and stopped attaching food trays to car windows.

 In January 2023, Watson announced he was selling the business, listing it for $2.1 million.